mahmoodn/Machine-Code/README1.md

 ```

-To test, that launch GDB and follow these steps.
+To test that, launch GDB and follow these steps.

 1- Tell it to use intel representation with `set disassembly-flavor intel`.